 One of the most important duties I have as a bariatric dietitian is teaching pre-operative patients about the post-surgery diet.
 Inevitably when I get to the pureed stage I hear groaning.
 I get it.
 What adult wants to eat pureed food?

 I know the idea of eating baby food or pureeing food is not appealing to most adults.
 I generally do not recommend baby food.
 Let's face it, babies spit baby food out.
-I usually suggested pureeing common foods, but patients don't usually jump on that idea either.
-When I explain that a commonly consumed adult food like chicken salad would work the yucky face usually disappears.
+I usually suggest pureeing common foods, but patients don't usually jump on that idea either.
+When I explain that a commonly consumed adult food like chicken salad would work patients feel a bit better about this stage.

 One concern often expressed is regarding mayonnaise.
 Patients assume they can't eat mayonnaise.
 Mayo is a source of fat, however lighter varieties are fine to include.
 Most patients can only handle about 2 oz of chicken, so there won't be much mayonnaise per serving in this pureed chicken salad.

 To lighten up the pureed chicken salad you can reduce the amount of mayonnaise and add non-fat Greek-style yogurt.
 You want the chicken salad creamy and pretty smooth.
 I don't advise adding anything fancy like celery or onion.
 These veggies won't puree smooth enough.

 One chicken breast will yield about 4 ¼ cups servings.
 I always tell my patients that they would not need a lot of food.
 Just a few choices rotated through the stage will work.

 How to make pureed chicken salad:

 - 2 Tablespoons Light Mayonnaise